Public Safety Guide

 The Campus Community must be alert to problems and report them to the MWSU Police Department immediately.
 Do not wait to report an incident, otherwise, there is little the MWSU Police Department or other local law enforcement can do to help.

 Keep your doors locked at all times, even when someone is at home.
 Find out who is knocking before opening the door.
 Never leave room or residence doors propped open for a friend, delivery person, or for any other reason.
 Do not admit strangers into your room.
 Ask for identification.
 If you have any questions, call MWSU Police immediately.

 Never lend keys to your vehicle or room.
-If your residence keys are stolen/lost report this to the Residential Life Office, and MWSU Police Department.
+If your residence keys are lost/stolen, report this to the Residential Life Office and MWSU Police Department.
 Don’t leave keys laying in open, unprotected areas.

 Leave light(s) on when you go out at night and have your keys ready for quick entry upon your return.
 If you are suspicious for any reason, call the proper authorities before attempting re-entry.